rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 * A project at work gives you an outlet to practice
 * A friend starting a business who needs branding work done.

 When those outlets disappear (for whatever reason), it leaves a gap in what we make.
-If you're like me, the disappearance of those outlets trickles into how you feel about yourself.

 For myself, graduating design school in 2016 meant the loss of many outlets.
-In school, I'd have classes on topics I really enjoy, but otherwise sit at the periphery of my interests: type design, branding, communication design.
+In school, I'd have classes on topics I enjoy but sit at the periphery of my interests: type design, branding, communication design.
 The visual focus of those classes also gave me a chance to explore all sorts of media: calligraphy, laser cutting, suminagashi marbling, screen printing, origami, etc.

-These days, my work is heavily software-focused, concerned more with architecture than appearance, structure rather than style.
-I love it, but I also miss the artistic exploration of those classes.
-As much as I enjoyed my school's type design classes, without any outlet to draw the work out of me, I haven't once opened up a font editor in the 3 years since school has ended.
+These days, my outlets are software-focused, more concerned with architecture than appearance, structure rather than style.
+I love it, but I also miss the visual exploration of those classes.
+As much as I enjoyed my school's type design classes, I haven't once opened up a font editor in the 3 years since school has ended.
 In fact, doing a Masters' degree sounds compelling to me for this reason — it's a chance to once again explore a set of outlets that I've only found in a school setting.

-I'm hardly limited to these things.
+Of course, I'm not limited by my current work.
 Nothing stops me from sitting down and cranking out a new typeface (other than a sense of perfectionism, perhaps).
 But without having a place to publish it to, with nothing drawing that kind of work out of me, it disappears.

-Perhaps because outlets are a certain kind of framework.
-An outlet is a context that work needs to fit into.
-It provides a structure of what's allowed and what isn't, narrowing the range of possible options to something more manageable, like a prompt.

-But especially in our first twenty years of life, so many outlets are given to us that it's easy to forget there's a craft to making our own.
+Especially in our first twenty years of life, so many outlets are given to us that it's easy to forget there's a craft to making our own.

-### Making outlets for others

-If it's true that having the effective outlets is as important as the work itself, it's worth some time to examine the craft of producing good ones.

 While it's easy to open an Instagram account or YouTube channel, it takes skill to know where and when an outlet is needed, and how to frame it in productive ways.

-As my friends and I of mine look to create our own outlets of various shapes and sizes, it's interesting to see what tends to work and what doesn't:

-* Hooking into an existing structures (communities) is much easier.
-Finding a job, joining up with an existing community.
-Creating your own structures (company, community) is much harder.
-The latter, however often gives you more freedom and feels more meaningful.
-* Name your outlets!
-Often times, even the act of giving a name to a set of experiments is enough to form it into an outlet.
-Sometimes, simply registering a domain and naming a project can be enough of a push to formalize the outlet and make it happen.
-But don't get caught up in it.
+In talking with my friend Michelle about creative communities, we came to the conclusion that any healthy community needs for itself at least three distinct outlets:

+* **An outlet to make together**, food, art, events.
+* **An outlet to consume together**, watching movies, eating food.
+* **An outlet to labour together**, like how the intensity of school bonds you with your classmates, or house-cleaning sessions with your roommates, the effort

 As vague as the term "outlet" can be, it feels important to articulate.
-Because when you articulate the idea, you can begin to study them.
 Are they good ones?
 Bad ones?
 Are they given to us?
 Or are there some still missing that we need to make for ourselves?

 [^creativity]: People often think in terms of "creative work," which I think is a dangerous concept with a lot of baggage.
 I subscribe to the idea that “art is anything that’s better than it needs to be,” so a destination for "effort" seems appropriately less constraining than one for "creative work" one in my mind.
 [^1]: \*cleverly steers away from oft-written commentary on how Instagram is influencing contemporary photographic culture\*